Skwert001/hlft-legality-engine/scrolls/REAMS-AI-001-integration.md

 **Author:** Matthew William Reams (REAMS-CORE-001)

 This guide shows how to add a **legality-gated evaluation layer** to an LLM pipeline to suppress hallucinations by **penalizing confident errors more than abstentions**.
+> **Note on scale:** The integration guide uses normalized proxies (S̃R) with default τ≈1.0.
+> The doctrine (REAMS-AI-001) defines the physical SR law with deny threshold 15,000.
+> These scales are distinct and should not be conflated.

 ---